-- 5.18 All meetings of the council and committees of the council are to be webcast. - 5.19 Clause 5.18 does not apply to parts of a meeting that have been closed to the public under section 10A of the Act. - 5.20 At the start of each meeting the chairperson is to make a statement informing those in attendance that the meeting is being webcast and that those in attendance should refrain from making any defamatory statements.
+- 5.20 Clause 5.19 does not apply to parts of a meeting that have been closed to the public under section 10A of the Act. - 5.21 At the start of each meeting the chairperson is to make a statement informing those in attendance that the meeting is being webcast and that those in attendance should refrain from making any defamatory statements.